CoderOO7/100DaysOfCode/Log.md

 **Today's Progress:** Worked on Restaurant-Page project.

-**Thoughts:** I know I had completed it by today but some changes left like responsive navbar, Ui changes of contact page and few layout break issue.
+**Thoughts:** I know I had to complete it by today but some changes left like responsive navbar, Ui changes of contact page and few layout break issue.

+### Day 20: Oct 14 2020 (Wednesday)
+**Today's Progress:** Worked on Restaurant-Page project.

+**Thoughts:** Today was busy in some other stuff but work on making my navbar responsive and few UI modifications.
+Now the issue that was remain is Menu tab layout get break on mobile devices need to fix that.